 2) What do you want it to look like?

 Are there any websites with a style or theme that have caught and kept your attention?
 There is no shame in taking inspiration from some of the brilliant webs designs already out there, but even a simple sketch of what you want could suffice.
 There is also free online design software available that can act as an efficient way to share your vision for the UX/UI with the development team.

 3) What is your plan for content?

-The info exchanged in the web development cost estimate phase, through Skype or in face to face meetings, is the beginning of the collaboration between the client and the agency.
-This allows them to determine which features are unrealistic due to their complexity, which is unprofitable, oversaturated or prohibitively expensive to implement.
-It may be the case that the agency does not have all the expertise needed for the project and will need to bring in outside talent.
+The info exchanged in the phrase of web application development cost estimation, through Skype or in face-to-face meetings, is the beginning of the collaboration between the client and the agency.
+This allows them to determine which features are unrealistic due to their complexity, which is unprofitable, over-saturated or prohibitively expensive to implement.
+It may be the case that the agency does not have all the expertise needed for the project and will need to bring in outside talents.

 The highly customizable nature of the web development process means that no two projects are entirely alike.
 Without taking the individual requirements into consideration, it is difficult to provide an estimate of any real accuracy.
 So, the numbers we are going to list here should not be given too much weight if you are factoring them into your own budget, relying too heavily on an inaccurate estimate is a recipe for disaster.

 Approximate cost of a simple landing page – $600 to $7500